Discover what you are naturally good at

 Patience is vital in dealing with diverse student needs and behaviors.
 It allows teachers to remain calm and supportive, even in challenging situations, and to provide the necessary time for students to understand complex concepts.

-Examples of hard skills for students
+Hard skills for students

 While soft skills are useful in most job settings, hard skills should not be overlooked.
 They are the key to your technical success.